wmohammad83/reactnative-goals-app/README.md

 Contributions are welcome!
 If you have any ideas or improvements, feel free to open an issue or submit a pull request.

+## Acknowledgement

+This was all possible due to the React Native - The Practical Guide [2023] by Maximilian Schwarzmüller.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).